Gyovana-Moriyama/Ciencias_de_Dados_em_Saude/README.md

 After testing the models using all features, we noticed that the feature "condition_dur" that we've created was extremely correlated to the target (0.97).
 Consulting the specialist we also discovered that on a real environment we probably wouldn't have the "stop_condition" value that is used to create the "condition_dur" feature.
 So we've opted to test the models performances excluding this feature as well.

+It is important to highlight a disclaimer in regard to the stop_condition information.
+Acute deep venous thrombosis is a condition that often requires long-term anticoagulation therapy and follow-up.
+The criteria to consider the "stop" is unclear in the data provided (e.g.: cease anticoagulant therapy, absence of clinical signs or symptoms of thrombosis, adequate pain and edema management, etc.) and may not be applicable in other scenarios.

 Here we can see the heatmap of the features correlation:

 ![image](https://user-images.githubusercontent.com/38329077/168676969-9f1cb909-da1c-42a7-b157-7d5e1a6b6177.png)